William Farndale

 1789

-William Farndale and Mary Ferguson (or Farguson) both of this Chapelry were married in this Church (Brotton) by banns this 20th Day of September 1789 by J Parrington, Minister.
+William Farndale and Mary Farguson both of this Chapelry were married in this Church (Brotton) by banns this 20th Day of September 1789 by J Parrington, Minister.
 Signed by William; Mary made her mark in the presence of John Farndale and William Webster.
-William would be 29.
-St. Margaret's, Brotton.
+William was 29.
+The wedding was at St Margaret's, Brotton.

 (Brotton PR).

-William and Mary had a family of eight:
+William and Mary had a family of eight, all born at Kilton and baptised at Brotton.

 1798